Francine Berman: Awards and honors

 In 2009, Berman was honored as the inaugural recipient of the IEEE/ACM-CS Ken Kennedy Award.
 She has also been elected a Fellow of the ACM (2009), a Fellow of the IEEE (2011), and 2013 Chair of the Information, Computing and Communication Section (Section T) of the American Association for the Advancement of Science (AAAS).
 In 2011 Berman was appointed co-chair of the National Academies Board on Research Data and Information.
 Berman has been designated a “Digital Preservation Pioneer” by the Library of Congress, and served as a 2009 ACM Distinguished Lecturer.
 She has authored over 100 journal articles, refereed conference papers, book chapters and other publications.
 She is the co-editor of ‘’Grid Computing: Making the Global Infrastructure a Reality’’ with Tony Hey and Geoffrey Fox.
 She was elected to the American Academy of Arts and Sciences in 2019.

 Outreach

 Throughout her career, Berman has been involved with national efforts to recruit, retain and advance women in STEM (science, technology, engineering and math) fields, and in particular, computer science.
 A founding member of the Computing Research Association Committee on the Status of Women (CRA-W), she served as CRA-W co-chair from 1993 to 1996.
-Berman joined the board of trustees of the Anita Borg Institute in 2007 and currently serves as board vice-chair.
+Berman served as the Chair of the board of trustees of the Anita Borg Institute.
 She has been a keynote speaker at the Grace Hopper Celebration of Women in Computing and speaks frequently on data preservation and cyberinfrastructure, women in science and technology, and other topics.